Connect with a certified trainer for free

 Surgical Treatment

-There is never a need for surgical treatment of a low back bruise or contusion
+There is never a need for surgical treatment of a low back bruise or low back contusion.

 Recovery

-Usually the recovery from a low back bruise or contusion is quite quick.
-Often the pain resolves in less than a week.
-Your doctor will advise you on a plan to get you back to a full recovery and return to activities including sports.
+Usually, the recovery from a low back contusion (bruise) or lumbar bruise is quite quick.
+Often, the pain resolves in less than a week.
+Your doctor will advise you on a plan to get you back to a full recovery and return to activities, including sports.

 GET BACK TO WHAT YOU LOVE.
 FASTER